How do I find information (or books/articles/videos) on a specific topic?

 • If you're looking for scholarly or peer-reviewed articles, use OneSearch or the databases listed in the guide's Key Resources box.

-• If you're looking for books, use OneSearch or the NEOS Catalogue, listed in the guide's Search the Library Collection box.
+• If you're looking for books, use OneSearch from the Search the Library Collection box.

 screenshot of the Library's homepage, highlighting the subject guides